browserengineering/book/book/animations.md

 opacity is already implemented, so I'll skip showing the code.
 Once updated, our browser should now have fast, composited transform animations.

 But if you try it on the example above, you'll find that the animation looks wrong---the blue rectangle is supposed to be *under* the green one, but now it's on top.
 Which is of course becanse of the lack of overlap testing, which we should now complete.

-Let's first add the implementation of `bounds`.
-This will be a factored-out version of `composited_bounds` that can either compute the composited bounds or the *absolute bounds*.
-The absolute bounds are the bounds in the space of the root surface^[Where the 0, 0 point is the top-left of the web page, which may be offscreen due to scrolling.].
+Let's first add the implementation of a new `absolute_bounds` function.
+The *absolute bounds* of a paint chunk or `CompositedLayer` are the bounds in the space of the root surface^[Where the 0, 0 point is the top-left of the web page, which may be offscreen due to scrolling.].

  Before we added support for `transform`, this was the same as the union of the rects of each paint command.

-But now we need to account for a transforom moving content around on screen.
-Let's accomplish that with a new `map` method on `Transform` that takes a rect in the coordinate space of the "contents"of the transform and outputs a rect in post-transform space:
+But now we need to account for a transform moving content around on screen.
+The first step in accomplishing that is with a new `map` method on `Transform` that takes a rect in the coordinate space of the "contents" of the transform and outputs a rect in post-transform space:

 ``` {.python}
 class Transform(DisplayItem):